realrubberduckdev/dp-blog/src/content/msbuild-nuget.md

 # Introduction
 Among many other advantages of using sdk style csproj in our solutions, to be able to generate nupkg without a nuspec file is a major one.
 This is described in [Microsoft documentation - Create a NuGet package using MSBuild](https://docs.microsoft.com/en-us/nuget/create-packages/creating-a-package-msbuild)

-I agree that it is a big step towards being to use msbuild for both build to generate artifacts such as exe, dll and now nupkg.
+I agree that it is a big step towards being able to use msbuild to generate artifacts such as exe, dll and now nupkg.
 But the issues lies with the fact that the msbuild/csproj always assumes that it is a class library, thereby always adding a dll file to the nupkg.

 # Issue in detail